 |Worst forms of child labour.
 The biggest concern within the scope of child labour, according to ILO Convention No 182, these forms of labour are prohibited for any person below the age of 18 and must be eliminated as a matter of urgency.
 They include all forms of slavery or practices similar to slavery; involvement of children in commercial sexual exploitation; involvement of children in illicit activities; and work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children (Article 3).|

 Future goals.
-The ILO’s initial goal was to eliminate the worst forms of child labour by 2016.
-However, despite its efforts, supported by countries all over the world, and notable progress, the goal has still to be achieved.
-The United Nations Sustainable Development Goals, and Goal 8 in particular, set the target of eliminating all forms of child labour by 2025.
-To meet this, according to the latest projections, progress needs to be 18 times faster than in the past 20 years.
-Immediate action is required to reduce the negative impact of the Covid‑19 crisis on child labour.
-The risk of child labour in growing crises, conflicts, and disasters should be addressed.
+The ILO’s initial goal was to eliminate the worst forms of child labour by 2016, a goal that despite progress has still to be achieved.
+The UN Sustainable Development Goals – Goal 8 in particular – set the target of eliminating all forms of child labour by 2025.
+To achieve this, progress would need to be 18 times faster than in the past 20 years, and immediate action is needed to reduce the negative impact of the pandemic.
+The risk of child labour rising with growing crises, conflicts, and disasters must also be addressed.
 Social protection needs to be universal, and children’s education safeguarded and advanced.
 It is important to address the risk of child labour in both domestic and global supply chains.